andrewchambers/bupstash/doc/man/bupstash-get.1.md

 ## ENVIRONMENT

 * BUPSTASH_REPOSITORY:
-  The repository to connect to, may be prefixed with `ssh://` for remote repositories (see examples).
+  The repository to connect to, may be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.

 * BUPSTASH_REPOSITORY_COMMAND:
   A command to run to connect to an instance of bupstash-serve(1).
 This